 You will need to have a Microsoft account such as hotmail.com, outlook.com or live.com

 “Fake news” was a thing way before things got political.
-One of my “go to” sources to see if something was real or an urban legend is Snopes.
-The site has been around a long time and has grown in size.
+One of my “go-to” sources to see if something was real or an urban legend is Snopes.
+The site has been around for a long time and has grown in size.
 It’s now one of the largest fact-checking Internet sites.
 At this time, the site receives no funding outside of advertising.
-If you do use an ad-blocker you might want to whitelist them.
+If you do use an ad-blocker, you might want to add them to your allowed list.

 I’ve gone through so many apps in my quest for the perfect planner.
 It would take too long to list them all here.
 While Todoist doesn’t have all the bells and whistles, it’s a nice balance for me.
-I appreciate that I don’t need a rigid structure to enter items and their parser can u8nderstand my intent like dates or recurrence.
-I first started on the free plan but upgraded to premium which runs me about $30 a year.
+I appreciate that I don’t need a rigid structure to enter items, and their parser can understand my intent, like dates or recurrence.
+I first started on the free plan but upgraded to premium, which runs me about $50 a year.
 The app also works seamlessly on all my devices and has integration with Gmail and Outlook.

 This is a recent addition for me.
-I recently moved my web hosting account and assumed that email was included.
-While I could’ve opted for the paid Google mail account, I decided to give Zoho a try.
+I moved my web hosting account and assumed that email was included.
+While I could’ve opted for the paid Google Mail account, I decided to give Zoho a try.
 I’m very pleased as I can use my own domain.
-The service also offers a lot of power user features including aliases.
+The service also offers a lot of power user features, including aliases.
 The only downside is the free program requires you to use it from their web page or phone app.